zaiisao/Documentation/en/Recording/recording_java.md

 ### <a name="onUserOffline"></a>A User has Left the Channel or Gone Offline (onUserOffline)

-This callback notifies the app that a user has left the channel or gone offline.
+This callback is triggered when a user has left the channel or gone offline.

 The SDK reads the timeout data to determine if a user has left the channel (or has gone offline).
 If no data package is received from the user within 15 seconds, the SDK assumes the user is offline.
 A poor network connection may lead to false detections, so use signaling for reliable offline detection.